louay-ayadi/louay-test/README.md

 3- Create your remote database and get the url to connect it to the app

-4- Put your url, username and password of the database in their in the code
+4- Put the url, username and password of the database in their in the code

 5- In VsCode type 'python login_example.py' on the terminal